 The bronchus intermedius runs distal to the right upper lobe bifurcation and follows the trajectory of the right main bronchus 1.
 Its m...

 Bubbly consolidation describes internal or central lucencies which represent normal aerated lung lobule within infarcted, consolidated, lung parenchyma.
-It is one of the unique imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary embolism.
+It is one of the highly specific imaging appearances of focal pulmonary haemorrhage or possibly pulmonary infarct secondary to pulmonary emboli...

 The bulging fissure sign refers to lobar consolidation where the affected portion of the lung is expanded.
 It is now rarely seen due to the widespread use of antibiotics.

 The most common infective causative agents are 1:

 Klebsiella pneumoniae: Klebsiella pneumonia

 Streptococcus pneumoniae: pn...

 Bunch of grapes sign refers to the ultrasound appearance of multiple cystic spaces or lesions and it has been described in a number of settings:

 within the uterus as a result of hydropic swelling of trophoblastic villi within a hydatidiform mole

 in bronchiectasis, where on a chest radiograph, ...